espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 	- **Note:** See [Section 2.4.1](#241-gpio-numbering-in-raspberry-pi-os) for changes in Raspberry Pi OS GPIO mappings.
 	- Additional pins functionality details mentioned in [1.1.1 additional pin setup](../spi_protocol.md#111-additional-pin-setup) of [spi protocol documentation](../spi_protocol.md).
 * cs_change
-	- Reason why this setting was enabled is, SPI transfer was loosing first byte in transfer.
+	- Reason why this setting was enabled is, SPI transfer was losing first byte in transfer.
 Although this issue is only observed while testing with Raspberry Pi.
 Enabling cs_change=1 makes CS always de-assert after each transfer request.
 While porting, you may want to remove line, `trans.cs_change = 1;`.
 * Tune the SPI slave clock
 	- Maximum SPI slave clock supported by ESP chipsets are:
 		- ESP32 : 10MHZ